Deploy Without Containers (Library Mode) for NeMo Retriever Extraction

 Note

-If you use an NGC personal key, then you should provide the same value for all keys, but you must specify each environment variable individually.
-In the past, you could create an API key.
-If you have an API key, you can still use that.
+If you have an NGC API key, you can use it here.
 For more information, refer to Generate Your NGC Keys and Environment Configuration Variables.

-- To add your variables to an .env file, include the following.
+- To add your variables to a .env file, include the following.export NVIDIA_API_KEY=nvapi-<your key>

 NVIDIA_API_KEY=nvapi-<your key>